 4.2.12 Weekend working was introduced in early 2023 to minimise disruption to teaching and learning.
 This has improved the delivery of the programme and it will be completed by the end of March 2024 except for one school.
-Going forward there will be a fire strategy for all maintained school from 2024 onwards to ensure there is continuous compliance, therefore creating a holistic approach and template for fire safety work.
+Going forward there will be a fire strategy for all maintained school from 2024 onwards to ensure there is continuous compliancy, therefore we will be creating a holistic approach and template for fire safety work.